-Two years ago we introduced a Values Council.
+Three years ago we introduced a Values Council.
 Each year the children vote in representatives from their classes and these children then work closely with Mrs Williams to introduce and develop our understanding of the Catholic School Values, brought in by the Diocese.
-These values go hand in hand with the British Values brought in by the Government.
+These values go hand in hand with our country’s British Values.

-This term we are working on being ‘honest’ and ‘truthful’ and ‘learned’ and ‘wise’.
+This term we are working on being ‘intentional’ and ‘prophetic’:

-This week Y6 Value’s Councillors led their first prayer service for Year 1.
+This week Y6 Value’s Councillors led their first prayer service of the year (for Year 1).
 We did it at lunchtime.
 The theme of our service was about coping with worries.

 We reminded them about God being with them and if they were troubled he would be there to help them.